 The concept of Heemtuin or Wildlife Gardens

 But, how do we encourage people to love our natives as well as learn about them?

-Our wild plants grow in many habitats and it is possible to condense this into a small area as how it has been done for many decades in the Netherlands, where there are ‘heemtuinen’ (= native ‘marsh’ gardens); these are typical of wet, low lying areas of Holland.
+Our wild plants grow in many habitats and it is possible to condense this into a small area as how it has been done for many decades in the Netherlands, where there are ‘heemtuinen’ (= literally translated as native ‘marsh’ gardens); these are typical of wet, low lying areas of Holland.